 An uncontested divorce is cheaper, less stressful, and less time-consuming but, unfortunately, not common.

 Advantages of Filing First for Divorce in Harris County & Houston

 Are there advantages of filing first for divorce in Houston and other nearby counties?
 In other words, will you get any benefits from winning the race to the courthouse and filing your divorce petition first?

 Yes, there are advantages to be gained by filing first.
 Most of the advantages yield benefits at the beginning of the case.
-Sometimes those benefits can affect the final outcome of the case as well.
+Sometimes, those benefits can also affect the final outcome of the case.

-There can be an advantage for filing your Texas divorce case first.
+There can be an advantage to filing your Texas divorce case first.
 There are a couple of different ways in which it can be advantageous.
-N0umber one, there’s a time advantage that you can utilize if you are looking to file for temporary orders quickly and you are the first to file.
+N0umber one, you can utilize a time advantage if you are looking to file for temporary orders quickly and are the first to file.

-Many times, service of process is completed just a few days prior to the scheduled temporary orders hearing.
+The service process is often completed just a few days before the scheduled temporary orders hearing.
 So, if you are able to preserve your element of surprise, your spouse may have very little time to prepare for the temporary orders hearing when your spouse is served.
-Contrast that with your comparative high level of preparation if you select the right Houston divorce lawyer.
+Contrast that with your comparatively high level of preparation if you select the right Houston divorce lawyer.